step/tweetable/docs/Manual.md

 A Student can view all the information related to the passage which is attempted and missed by him/her.

 **Positions on the Leader Board** - A student can see his/her ranking on the Leader Board.
 The scores are calculated by the tag weights got by the student.

+---
+## Issues

+ For issues and contribution report to [Github](https://github.com/twi-step/tweetable/)